 Social Media and Criminal Law

 Social media is a practically unavoidable part of our lives, and is fully integrated into the daily habits of many Americans.
-But human nature remains what it is, and while people will act out and make mistakes in ways they always have, doing so via social media can have unfortunate consequences, from charges of criminal threatening online to using the snapchat speed filter in dangerous and illegal stunts.
+But human nature remains what it is, and while people will act out and make mistakes in ways they always have, doing so via social media can have unfortunate consequences.
+The possibilities include charges of criminal threatening online or using the snapchat speed filter in dangerous and illegal stunts.

-Whatever happened, our attorneys are always ready to help you get past a dumb mistake and avoid the serious criminal consequences that can negatively impact your future wherever possible.
+Whatever happened, our attorneys are always ready to help you get past a dumb mistake and avoid the serious criminal consequences.
+Avoid a charge that can negatively impact your future wherever possible.

 Call us today for a free consultation on any criminal charge.